Divorce Certificate Translation Dubai — MOJ-Certified

 The Attestation Chain

-Foreign divorce decrees typically require attestation before UAE recognition:
+Foreign divorce decrees typically require attestation before UAE recognition.

 Hague Convention Countries (UK, USA, India, Philippines, Canada): Your divorce decree or court order receives an apostille from the issuing jurisdiction.
 For UAE use, this apostille must be followed by UAE Embassy attestation in the issuing country, then MOFA/MOFAIC attestation upon arrival in UAE.